MichaelAllenWarner/create-mern-app/README.md

-# Create React SPA
+# Create MERN App

-This is a bare-bones skeleton for starting a single-page React app.
+This is a bare-bones skeleton for starting a MERN-stack app.

 ## Installation